 Exploring Icelandic highlands on a private tour with Glacial Experience

 I visited Iceland’s highlands by invitation of Kjartan from Glacial Experience.
-This was a sponsored trip with intention to try their new custom-made Icelandic highlands itinerary, but traveling with Kjartan was like traveling with a friend that I can wholeheartedly recommend to anybody.
+This was a sponsored trip with the intention to try their new custom-made Icelandic highlands itinerary, but traveling with Kjartan was like traveling with a friend that I can wholeheartedly recommend to anybody.

 Kjartan understood exactly what kind of a trip I like and prepared an amazing 4 day Icelandic highlands itinerary.
 He did so much research for this highlands tour: consulted his friends, colleagues, studied maps, and even secret local travel books available only to a selected few…